Flying High in Bird Heaven: MSTR, PSUS, ETF

 The dollar reserve today is a very different situation, which is that in the intervening five years, they've raised billions and billions of dollars of

-fixed-income securities, some of it like very low-coupon convertible bonds, but a lot of it, it very high coupon preferred stock they've been doing a lot of like fixed income 10 preferreds
+fixed income securities, some of it like very low coupon convertible bonds, but a lot of it very high coupon preferred stock.
+They've been doing a lot of like fixed income 10% preferreds.

-there was this period where they were not trading at a huge premium so issuing stock to buy bitcoin was not super accretive but bitcoin was still going up and so if you issue a preferred stock at 10 to buy bitcoin that's going up at like 20 a year then that's an accretive trade and so they did a lot of that trade
+And so if you issue a preferred stock at 10% to buy Bitcoin that's going up at like 20% a year, then that's an accretive trade.
+And so they did a lot of that trade.

 But when Bitcoin is going down, that's not an accretive trade because you're still paying the 10% interest and you're paying the 10% interest forever.

-And the the other thing that's happening is you have to pay the interest in cash.
+And the other thing that's happening is you have to pay the interest in cash.
 Yes.

 But so basically they've incurred like hundreds of millions of dollars a quarter of, they call it dividends, but essentially interest expense on the money they borrowed to buy Bitcoin.